Why Should You Do Dumbbell Lateral Rasie?

 - Have slightly bent but fixed arms

-- Pull the shoulder blades together and press out the chest
+- Pinch your shoulder blades together and chest forward

 - Tense your buttocks and torso to get a neutral back